OpenEvalProject/evals/manuscripts/elife-48198/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/48198/elife-48198-fig9-v1.jpg)

-**Figure 9.:** Figure 4).Each dot represents a single neuron, with color indicating the recording session.
+**Figure 9.:** Each dot represents a single neuron, with color indicating the recording session.
 Filled circles indicate neurons that are significantly far away from the dashed unity line.

 As in the two-workspace experiment, we compared models trained within an individual (active or passive) condition, to those trained in both conditions (Figure 10).
 A number of neurons had consistent relationships with arm kinematics, indicated by the dots with positive pR2 values lying close to the unity line.
 Surprisingly however, unlike our results from the two-workspace experiment (see Figure 5), many neurons in the active/passive task did not have this consistent relationship, indicated by the many neurons with negative pR2 values for the model trained over both conditions.

 ![Figure 10.](https://cdn.elifesciences.org/articles/48198/elife-48198-fig10-v1.jpg)

-**Figure 10.:** Figure 5).Plots in the upper row contain colored arrows at the edges indicating neurons with pR2 value beyond the axis range, which we omitted for clarity.
+**Figure 10.:** Plots in the upper row contain colored arrows at the edges indicating neurons with pR2 value beyond the axis range, which we omitted for clarity.

 The initial question of this experiment remains, however: does the neural separability index stem simply from arm kinematics?
 If this were true, then neurons with high separability index should have a consistent relationship to arm kinematics.
 To test this, we compared each neuron’s pR2 value when trained on both conditions (our proxy for model consistency) against its separability index (Figure 11).
 Interestingly, we found the opposite result—model consistency actually correlated negatively with the separability index.
 Essentially, this means that neurons responding to active and passive movements differently are likely not drawing this distinction based on arm kinematics, as those are the neurons for which we could not find a consistent whole-arm model.
 Instead, this suggests that neurons in area 2 distinguish active and passive movements by some other means, perhaps an efference copy signal from motor areas of the brain (Bell, 1981; London and Miller, 2013; Nelson, 1987).